-The FASB and IASB issued their converged standard on revenue recognition in May 2014.
-The standard provides a comprehensive, industry-neutral revenue recognition model intended to increase financial statement comparability across companies and industries.
+The new revenue standard will significantly affect the revenue recognition practices of most companies.
+The new standard provides a comprehensive, industry-neutral revenue recognition model intended to increase financial statement comparability across companies and industries.

 In 2016, the FASB and IASB issued several amendments and clarifications to the new revenue standard, primarily as a result of issues raised by stakeholders and discussed by the Transition Resource Group.
 Amendments were made to the guidance related to the principal versus agent assessment, identifying performance obligations, accounting for licenses of intellectual property, and other matters (such as the definition of completed contracts at transition and the addition of new practical expedients).

 The unit of account for revenue recognition under the new standard is a performance obligation (a good or service).
 A contract may contain one or more performance obligations.
 Although defined differently, the closest analogy in today's vernacular to a performance obligation would be a "deliverable" under the multiple element arrangement revenue guidance.